Professional Experience R. Gregory Litster's Curriculum Vitae

 Education:

-• Master of Business Administration, Finance, Brigham Young University, Provo, UT
+- Master of Business Administration, Finance, Brigham Young University, Provo, UT

-• Bachelor of Science, Economics, Brigham Young University, Provo, UT
+- Bachelor of Science, Economics, Brigham Young University, Provo, UT

 Expert Witness:

 Frost Bank v.
-JPMorgan Chase Bank, N.A., Harris County Cause No. 2021-61167 CIVIL ACTION NO. 4:21-cv-3812
+A very large financial institution, Harris County Cause No. 2021-61167 CIVIL ACTION NO. 4:21-cv-XXXX

 I worked for the Defense.
 This case was about one check in the amount of $86,741.21 that paid against a business account at Frost Bank (Plaintiff).
 Plaintiff contended the check had been chemically washed and the payee name altered.
 If the allegation was true, under the UCC the check could be charged back to Defendant (bank of first deposit BOFD) for one year.
 I was retained by the Defendant to provide expert testimony on whether the check had been washed and altered or if the check was a counterfeit.
 If the check was a counterfeit, the Fed's "midnight deadline" rule would apply, wherein the check must be charged back to BOFD within 24 hours or it could not be returned.